juribeparada/MMDVM_HS/BUILD.md

 ADF7021_ENABLE_4FSK_AFC option.

 - #define ADF7021_DISABLE_RC_4FSK: disable TX Raised Cosine filter for 4FSK modulation in ADF7021.
 Default TX pulse shaping filter for 4FSK is not optimum for DMR, YSF and P25.
 Activating this option might improve audio in 4FSK digital modes.

+In Globals.h:

+- #define BIDIR_DATA_PIN: enable Standard TX/RX Data Interface of ADF7021 (enabled by default, needed for scanning mode detection feature).

+In IOSTM.cpp:

+- #define PI_HAT_7021_REV_02: enable pinouts for first revision of ZUMspot RPi.
+In general is not used.